iegomez/mosquitto-go-auth/README.md

 # mosquitto-go-auth
-Auth methods plugin for mosquitto using Go and cgo
+Mosquitto auth plugin using Go and cgo

 ### Intro

 This is an authentication and authorization plugin for [mosquitto](https://mosquitto.org/), a well known open source MQTT broker, written (almost) entirely in Go.
 It uses cgo to expose mosquitto's auth plugin needed functions, but internally just calls Go to get everything done.

 It is greatly inspired in [jpmens'](https://github.com/jpmens) [mosquitto-auth-plug](https://github.com/jpmens/mosquitto-auth-plug).

-It was intended for use with [brocaar's](https://github.com/brocaar) [Loraserver project](https://www.loraserver.io/), so it initially implemented just 3 backends, but I've added some more, so right now these are available:
+It was intended for use with [brocaar's](https://github.com/brocaar) [Loraserver project](https://www.loraserver.io/), and thus Files, Postgres and JWT backends were the first to be developed, but more have been added.
+These are the backends that this plugin implements right now:

 * Files
 * PostgreSQL